WilliwadelmaWisky/WilliwadelmaWisky/README.md

 # WilliwadelmaWisky
 <p align="justify">
   I'm a self-taught software developer and do programming as a hobby.
-I love creating all kinds of projects including games.
+  I love learning new things and creating all kinds of projects including games.
   My interest in programing actually derives from the passion of playing video games.
 I wanted to learn how to make a game myself.
 </p>